If you have trouble getting your toddler to drink water, then a fancy new type of water bottle called Auron might be worth a try.

 But don’t wait to get your kids off those sugary drinks and back onto water.
 Sugar is the most addictive drug in the world, and developing a sugar addiction early can alter their entire lives.

 Luckily, kids already like water.
 All you need to do is remind them that they need it to survive.
 Try some of the tips on this list and let us know if they work for you or not.
 And don’t forget to pick up an Auron smart water bottle before the sale ends.
 You can get one for 60% off during a pre-sale special, making it about the same price as a normal insulated flask—but loads cooler.
 And so much more environmentally friendly to have a re-useable bottle.

-Learn all about it and pre-order your Auron Bottle today at www.auronbottle.com.
+Have you tried an Auron Bottle?
+Learn all about them and pre-order yours today at www.auronbottle.com.

 How did I do?

 Did you enjoy this post?
 Why not hang around whilst you’re here.
 If you fancy having a giggle at some of my usual parenting rants, head over to read some of my Mum Life posts.
 Or check out my Travel Section for some UK holidays and days out inspiration.